 Whether you are collecting wall art or stamps and photographs, make sure your home has a good balance of humidity all year.
 The up and down levels of humidity may cause postage stamps to end up brittle and discolored and can even curl the corners on your photographs.
 Dry air can also make the paint used to create wall art brittle or cause it to crack.

 Do you collect win?
 Or play the piano?
 Humidity matters to you, too.
 To little humidity can cause the cork in a good bottle of wine to crack or shrink, potentially ruining your vino.
 Too little humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or end up with cracks in the wood.

-Want to know if your home has the right amount of humidity?
-Call Broad Ripple Service Experts Heating & Air Conditioning today for a complimentary in-home comfort analysis to be sure your air isn’t hurting your valuable home.
+Not sure if your home has the right amount of humidity?
+Call Broad Ripple Service Experts today or schedule online for a free in-home comfort analysis and make sure your air isn’t damaging your valuable home.

 By Brian Sodoma, for Service Experts With autumn on the horizon, homeowners will soon be getting ready for the winter months ahead.
 Cold weather puts additional demand on your heating and cooling system.
 To prepare your furnace for the heavy work it will soon be taking on, regular HVAC...
 Continue reading